KPI-Highload/YnotTube/services/videos.md

 ## Get List of Videos

-An endpoint that allows to search videos by name, category and tags.
+An endpoint that allows to search videos by name, category and tags by using ElasticSearch.
 If optional parameters are not specified - request suggestions from Suggestions Microservice.

 **Endpoint**: `GET /videos`